dteske25/mainPage/links.md

 layout: archive
 permalink: /links/
 title: "Helpful Links"
+image:
+  feature: FeaturedImage3.png
 ---

 ## Java Resources

 When you begin your homework, it will be essential to check the API.
 Java has so many built-in functionalities to help you solve your problem.
 You just have to know where to find them.

 [Java API](http://docs.oracle.com/javase/7/docs/api)